j13343sh/Rune-Factory-Inheritance-Research/articles/Triple-Gift-Mechanics.md

-# Triple Gift Mechanics in Rune Factory

 ## Overview

-In Rune Factory 4 Special and Rune Factory 5, Normal, Favorite, and Loved gifts appear to be evaluated separately for daily friendship gains.
+In Rune Factory 4 Special and Rune Factory 5, friendship gain from gifts appears to be separated by gift category.

-This means that, in practical daily friendship farming, a villager may gain friendship up to three times per day from gifts if each gift belongs to a different category.

-This article explains the basic idea and how to check it in-game.
+During repeated gameplay, I observed that a character can gain friendship from multiple gift categories on the same day.

+This means that instead of giving only one gift per day, players may be able to gain friendship from:

+- one normal gift
+- one favorite gift
+- one loved gift

+on the same day.

+This changed how I think about daily friendship farming.

+---

 ## Key Takeaway

-Normal, Favorite, and Loved gifts can each contribute to friendship gain on the same day.
+Normal, favorite, and loved gifts appear to have separate daily friendship gain limits.

-Watching the friendship gauge after each gift is an easy way to confirm whether friendship increased.

-This is especially easy to observe when the villager has a low friendship level, because the gauge movement is more visible.
+This means a simple daily routine can produce up to three friendship gains per character per day.

+Normal Gift + Favorite Gift + Loved Gift = Three Friendship Gains

+This article introduces the basic mechanics behind that idea and how it can be used for long-term friendship farming.

+---

 ## Infographic

 ![Triple Gift Mechanics](../images/triple-gift-mechanics/01-overview-en.png)

+---

 ## Practical Use